-The discount rate used to measure the total pension liability was 7.75%.
+The discount rate used to measure the total pension liability at the measurement date of June 30, 2020 and 2019, respectively, was 7.50% and 7.75%.
 The State/School groups do not necessarily contribute the full actuarial determined rate.
 Based on legislation passed in 1993 and subsequent legislation, the employer contribution rates certified by the Board may not increase by more than the statutory cap.
 The statutory cap was 1.2%.